awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

  **To create an Auto Scaling group using a launch template**

-To launch a mixed instance Auto Scaling group using Spot and On-demand instances we will create a json file that contains the mixed-instance-policy section where we will provide a set of overrides that implement instance diversification.
+We will launch a mixed instance Auto Scaling group using Spot and On-demand instances.
+To specify the instances we need to create a json that describes a mixed-instance-policy section where we will provide a set of overrides that will drive Spot instance pool diversification.
 The configuration of the Auto Scaling group will also refer to the Launch Template that we created in the previous steps.

 ```bash
 cat <<EoF > ~/asg-policy.json